Congress launches online campaign to press for Rs 4 lakh compensation for kin of COVID-19 deceased | Politics

 The Modi government has very tactfully tried to cover up its failures in managing the COVID-19 pandemic by distorting the number of Covid deaths, the party alleged.

-''#SpeakUpForCovidNyay so the govt is forced to disclose the correct number of Covid deaths,'' it said.
+''#SpeakUpForCovidNyay so the govt is forced to disclose the correct number of Covid deaths,'' it said on its official Twitter handle.

+The party alleged that the government lacked the intention to support the distressed families.

+''If the government doesn't have data of Covid deaths, the entire country is willing to share it with the government.
+There is no dearth of fund....
+The real issue is the government is lacking in the intention to help Covid-hit families.
+We demand Rs 4 lakh each for the kin of those who died of the pandemic," Congress spokesperson Pawan Khera said.

 Several state Congress units and leaders across the country put out videos in support of the online campaign and to press the government for providing compensation of Rs 4 lakh each to the families of the COVID-19 deceased.